Why Smart Builders Start Punch Lists on Day One—Not Just at Closeout

 🛠 Start Punching on Day One

-If you’re still waiting until week 12 to punch, you’re already behind.
+If you’re still waiting until closeout to punch, you’re already behind.
 Flip the script:

 • Make punch lists part of your daily walk